taskcluster/taskcluster-docs/src/manual/3rdparty/index.md

 Second, even if you validate the accessToken, TaskCluster is fairly permissive in creation of temporary credentials with arbitrary clientIds, by design.
 The information you may rely on for authorization is contained in the list of scopes returned from the [auth.authenticateHawk](/reference/platform/auth/api-docs#authenticateHawk) method.

+*CAUTION:* remember that you are dealing with powerful credentials belonging to real users.
+Think carefully about how you handle those credentials, and how you can minimize the handling that you do.
+Beyond that, what plans you have for detecting and handling credential disclosure?

 # Approaches

 ## Frontend-Only Use